middyjs/middy/docs/middlewares.md

 handler.use(doNotWaitForEmptyEventLoop({runOnError: true}))

-// When Lambda runs the handler it get context with callbackWaitsForEmptyEventLoop property set to false
+// When Lambda runs the handler it gets context with callbackWaitsForEmptyEventLoop property set to false

 handler(event, context, (_, response) => {
   expect(context.callbackWaitsForEmptyEventLoop).toEqual(false)